 And, unluckily, external enemies and hazing have also been proven to increase the group’s social identity and cohesion (for hazing also see Cialdini, 1984).

-4.3 Make People Define As Team Member: It Turns Individuals Into Team Collaborators
+4.3 Lead People to Define Themselves As Team Member: It’s What Turns Individuals Into Team Collaborators

 We need to quickly introduce social identities here.